roelof69/pvebuilds/content/en/nw/brimstone/gems.md

 For public runs, we recommend to continue using Cut Pristine Mutation-Specific gems.
 There is no reason to pay the price of runeglass casing for public runs.

-For speedrunning we recommend <a href="https://nwdb.info/db/item/runeglass_gem_onyx_melee" target="_blank">Runeglass of Punishing Onyx</a> for your armour, however this setup makes you completely reliant on your healer. **Do not attempt to run this in publics, unless you know the healer is good.**
+For M10 farmers we recommend <a href="https://nwdb.info/db/item/runeglass_gem_onyx_melee" target="_blank">Runeglass of Punishing Onyx</a> or <a href="https://nwdb.info/db/item/runeglass_gem_opal_melee" target="_blank">Runeglass of Punishing Opal</a> for your armour, to avoid changing gems weekly. however this setup makes you completely reliant on your healer. **Do not attempt to run this in publics, unless you know the healer is good.**

 - Mutation-specific gems on your Jewellery.
 - This setup makes you much more reliant on a good healer - you will die to bleeds, burns, etc unless you're constantly being healed